conestack/bdajax/README.txt

     Indicate bdajax behavior on DOM element and the event(s) triggering it/them.

+WARNING: Calling functions appeared to be useless, will be removed in future!

 ajax:call="function1:selector1 function2:selector2"
     Call function(s).
 Each function gets passed a jQuery iterator of selector and target object.
 Target object provides ``url`` and